wp-plugins/wp-miniaudioplayer/wp-miniaudioplayer/readme.txt

 After that your player should work fine.

 == Changelog ==

+= 1.5.9 =
+* MAJOR UPDATES: You can now generate a custom skin from the <a href="http://pupunzi.com/mb.components/mb.miniAudioPlayer/demo/skinMaker.html">skinMaker</a> tool, save it as CSS file and upload it from the settings window.
+* The from the skinMaker tool you can now manage also the size of the player.
+* added the uninstall.php to clean uo the database when the plug-in is removed.

 = 1.5.8 =
 * MAJOR UPDATES: From this version the player is built only using DIV elements.
 The CSS has been changed and if you customized your skin you need to regenerate it!.